 This sock is comfortable and meant for all-day wear.
 It is constructed of 66% Merino wool, 32% nylon, and 2% lycra spandex to provide excellent cushioning underfoot with a streamlined fit.

 Putting this sock on is like slipping your foot into a soft, breathable blanket.
 The Merino wool blend is soft to the touch, while the spandex and lycra keep it from slipping down while adventuring.
 The compression paneling concentrated around the arch of the foot and the ankle provides additional support while keeping the sock snug on the trail.
 We love the length that easily accommodates a hiking boot — it's a perfect sock for everything from day hikes to long thru-trails.
 Overall, the Hiker Full Cushion is super cozy, though there are plusher options out there if that's what you're looking for.

 Wicking and Breathability

-Like the name infers, this sock is truly "Darn Tough".
-It, like all other socks from Darn Tough, has scored high in this category.
-The Merino wool construction provides durability for years to come.
+Like the name infers, this sock is true to being "Darn Tough ."Like all other socks from this company, it scores high in this category.
+The high-density Merino wool construction provides durability that should last you years.
 In our testing, we put it through the wringer.
 We wore it while trekking through varying microclimates of the high Peruvian Andes for a month.
 We took it splitboarding in the Central Alaska mountain range for a week.
 We also went backpacking through the Rocky Mountains of Colorado.